willcreighton/willcreighton/README.md

 # Developer | Game Designer | Innovator

-Hey there! 👋 I'm Will Creighton, a driven Developer with a focus on creating efficient user-centric experiences, and a love for the world of game development.
+Hey there! 👋 I'm Will Creighton, a driven Developer focused on creating efficient user-centric experiences, and a love for the world of game development.

 ## About Me

 - 💻 Experienced Programmer and Game Designer, merging technical expertise with creative innovation
 - 🎓 Undergraduate student at Rochester Institute of Technology (RIT), majoring in Game Design and Development
+    - 🤝 Minoring in Advertising and Public Relations
 - 🕹️ Created multiple games in my free time, accumulating over **10 million** total plays
 - 📈 Aiming to graduate in Spring 2025